How to Start Your Own LLC in Idaho - Complete Guide

 Doing Business As (DBA)

-Every Idaho LLC must designate a registered agent.
-The registered agent is responsible for receiving legal notices, tax forms, and other official correspondence on behalf of your business.
-This ensures you never miss important documents that could affect your LLC's compliance or legal standing.
+Any Idaho LLC has to name a registered agent.
+The registered agent will accept legal documents, tax filing, and other official documents on behalf of your business.
+This will help you to not miss any crucial documents that may involve the compliance or legal position of your LLC.

-The registered agent can be an individual or a professional service.
+The registered agent may be either a professional or an individual service.
 Requirements include:

 Member-Managed